Extraction of salt — Strategic Scorecard

 Supply, demand elasticity, pricing volatility, and competitive rivalry.

-Moderate exposure — this pillar averages 2.6/5 across 8 attributes.
+Moderate exposure — this pillar averages 2.4/5 across 8 attributes.
 2 attributes are elevated (score ≥ 4).
-This pillar is modestly below the Heavy Industrial & Extraction baseline.
+This pillar scores well below the Heavy Industrial & Extraction baseline, indicating lower structural market & trade dynamics exposure than typical for this sector.

 -